 This course covers the fundamentals of games console programming with special emphasis on 3D games and the Unity Game Engine.
 All programming will be done in C#.
 It is a practical course with many code samples and exercises.
-A two-hour lecture is held every Monday, followed by a two-hour lab (Thursday or Friday) where students will implement and extend the concepts covered in the lectures.
+A two-hour lecture is held every week, followed by a two-hour lab where students will implement and extend the concepts covered in the lectures.

 This website will serve as the primary hub for information pertaining to the material covered throughout the course and will be updated continuously throughout the term.
 In particular, lecture notes and code samples will be made available following each lecture and sample implementations will be made available following each lab.

 Lectures take place every Thursday at 11am (2 hours) in room NTC.1.05 (How to get there).

 Lecture 1 @ 12/10/17: Introduction.
 C# and Unity3D Basics

 Lecture 2 @ 19/10/17: 3D Games and User Input

 Lecture 3 @ 26/10/17: 3D Games: Models and Physics

 Lecture 4 @ 2/11/17: Cameras, Audio, Lights and Shadows

 Lecture 5 @ 09/11/17: Terrains